photoprism/photoprism-docs/docs/getting-started/faq.md

 Our Docker Compose [examples](https://dl.photoprism.org/docker/docker-compose.yml) are continuously maintained and inline documentation has been added to simplify installation.

+### Should I use SQLite, MariaDB, or MySQL? ###

+Compared to full-featured relational database management systems (RDBMS) like MariaDB, SQLite may seem faster if you have only few pictures, concurrent users, and CPU cores.

+As the database grows and the number of concurrent accesses increases, it will suffer.
+The way MariaDB and MySQL handle multiple queries is completely different, much more complex, and optimized for high concurrency.
+SQLite, for example, locks the entire table when an update occurs and queues the requests.
+Its main advantage is that you don't need to run a separate database server.
+This can be very useful for testing and also works great if you only have a few thousand files to index.

+MariaDB lacks some features that MySQL Enterprise Edition offers.
+On the other hand, MariaDB has many optimizations such as an improved thread pool that can run faster.
+It is also completely open-source.

 ### Can I install PhotoPrism in a sub-directory on a shared domain?

 This is possible with our latest release if you run it behind a proxy.